FSMA 204 Food Traceability Compliance Software

 About This Compliance Framework

-FSMA 204 compliance documentation ensures your food products meet FDA Food Safety Modernization Act (FSMA) traceability requirements, becoming mandatory January 2026.
+FSMA 204 compliance documentation ensures your food products meet FDA Food Safety Modernization Act (FSMA) traceability requirements ahead of the delayed July 20, 2028, mandatory compliance deadline.

 When a foodborne outbreak hits, the FDA needs to trace contaminated food from retail shelf back to the originating farm or processor within hours — not weeks.
 That speed requirement is the driving force behind FSMA Section 204 (21 CFR Part 1, Subpart S), which mandates electronic traceability records for every entity handling foods on the Food Traceability List (FTL).
-The January 2026 compliance deadline applies to growers, manufacturers, processors, distributors, and retailers alike.
+Following an industry-wide 30-month extension, the July 2028 compliance deadline applies to growers, manufacturers, processors, distributors, and retailers alike.
 Each must capture Key Data Elements (KDEs) at defined Critical Tracking Events (CTEs): growing, receiving, transforming, creating, shipping, and first land-based receiving.

 The rule's specificity is what trips up most food industry participants.
 It is not enough to have general lot records — the FDA prescribes exact data fields for each CTE, including traceability lot codes, quantities, locations, and dates in formats that enable rapid electronic sorting.
 Records must be available within 24 hours of an FDA request, and they must connect seamlessly across supply chain partners so the agency can follow a contaminated ingredient from its origin through every transformation and handoff to the point of sale.